Raising a Deaf Child Facilitator Training

 This workshop is designed for all professionals working with families of deaf children and young people.

-However, if you are interested in finding out more about this workshop or any future workshops dates, please contact us at [email protected].
+If you are interested in finding out more about any of these workshop dates, please contact us at [email protected].

-Sian Wilson has worked at the National Deaf Children’s Society for seven years supporting families of deaf children and the professionals working with them.
+Sian Wilson has worked at the National Deaf Children’s Society since 2011 supporting families of deaf children and the professionals working with them.
 Her current role involves developing and delivering training to practitioners working with deaf children in the early years.

 Sian has over 30 years’ experience of supporting children and their families, including six years in a Hearing Impaired department of a primary school and 11 years working in a deprived area in Wales as part of Sure Start.